Sensitive Values

 Secrets for Sensitive Values

-To manage sensitive information such as the Appcircle initial user password, SMTP password, SSL certificates, and other secrets, it is recommended to use Kubernetes secrets.
+To manage sensitive information such as the Appcircle initial user password, SSL certificates, and other secrets, it is recommended to use Kubernetes secrets.
 This ensures that sensitive data is stored securely and can be accessed by applications running within the cluster in a controlled manner.
+Some settings like SMTP can be configured either through Kubernetes secrets during initial deployment or directly from the Appcircle Dashboard after installation.

 The configurations for secret values should be done before the first deployment and cannot be changed later.
 To modify these settings, you should uninstall Appcircle and redeploy it.